Joe English Trail Challenge - Sunday May 6, 2018

 The Amherst Land Trust invites you to Find Your Inner Wild on a rugged trail course that is not for the faint of heart.
-For 2017 we will again offer you the option of the original 25 kilometer course or the 12.5 kilometer distance.
-And, this year we have added a 5 kilometer sprint course that we hope will get you introduced to this great event and get you thinking about tackling the 12.5 kilometer and 25 kilometer courses.
-Plus we have sequenced the events so that it is possible to run both the 5k and 25k distances.
+For 2018 we will again offer you the option of the 30 kilometer,25 kilometer course, 12.5 kilometer and the 5 kilometer sprint course.
+This year, all of the events will start simultaneously at 9:00 a.m.

-The 25 kilometer Joe English Challenge begins in the fields of 300-acre Freestyle Farm, a private equestrian facility.
-In the first 4k, the course loops around the hilltop pond on wide equestrian trails.
-The course descends a short 30% grade and enters the backcountry of the 558-acre Joe English Reservation.
-At approximately 6k, the course begins 15k of moderate to steep ascents and descents on mostly single-track trails with multiple stream crossings.
+The 5k course is run entirely on Freestyle Farm.
+The Joe English Challenge events begin in the fields of 300-acre Freestyle Farm, a private equestrian facility.
+The 30k-25k-12.5k courses loop around the hilltop pond on wide equestrian trails and then descend a short 30% grade and enter the backcountry of the Joe English Reservation.
+At approximately 6k, the 25k course begins 15k of moderate to steep ascents and descents on mostly single-track trails with multiple stream crossings.
 At least two ascents are too steep to run.
 At 15k, the course leaves Joe English Reservation and traverses a challenging 4k-loop on private property on which you will begin the first of a series of rugged climbs back to the Freestyle Farm hilltop.
 The race ends by rejoining the Freestyle Farm trails and circling the pond where it began.
+The 30k course consists of the 5k loop followed by the 25k course.

 The 12.5 kilometer short course is run on the equestrian trails for the first 2 and last 2 kilometers.
 After leaving Freestyle Farm the course enter Joe English Reservation and follows the Hammond Brook trail to the Peabody Mill Environmental Center where it ascends Hemlock Trail to the top.
 The course then picks up the newly named 4 kilometer Denning Loop and returns to Hemlock Trail.
 There are steep ascents and descents and four stream crossings on the Denning Loop.
 Hemlock Trail returns runners to Hammond Brook and back to Freestyle Farm and the finish.